merely-useful/py-rse/index.md

 Now we have a `.ssh` directory, into which to place SSH-related files, but we can see that the default permissions allow anyone to inspect the files within that directory.

-For a protocol that is supposed to be secure, this is not considered a good thing and so the recommended permissions are read/write/execute for the user, and not accessible by others.
+This is not considered a good thing for a protocol that is supposed to be secure, so the recommended permissions are read/write/execute for the user, and not accessible by others.

 Let's alter the permissions on the directory: